“Beware the Jabberwock, my son!

 - Extract: the portion of the verbatim that yielded the topic and expression, with extraneous sections such as punctuation removed.

 - Sentiment score: positive or negative if sentiment is expressed, or empty if there is no expression of sentiment.

 Rules in the Machine Learning Model

-Armed with the NLP findings for a verbatim we can construct regular expression rules to match the facets of each finding.
-A rule has a regular expression for each facet.
+Armed with the NLP findings for a verbatim we can build regular expression rules to match the facets of each NLP finding to build accurate results.
+A rule has a regular expression for each facet in the text analysis.
 If the regular expression for a facet is empty it always matches that facet.
-Each rule must have a regular expression for at least one facet.
-If there are multiple regular expressions for the facets of a rule, they must all match the finding to produce a positive match.
+Each rule must have a regular expression for at least one facet in the text analysis.
+If there are multiple regular expressions for the facets of a rule, they must all match the NLP finding to produce a positive match in the algorithm.

 Let’s look at a specific example.
 Suppose we have a code in our codeframe:

 - Liked advertisement / product description

 Two appropriate rules using the Topic and Expression of the NLP findings would be: